invenia/Intervals.jl/docs/src/index.md

 ![plot](../../test/references/HE.png)

-In the plot, inclusive boundries are marked with a vertical bar, where as exclusive boundries just end.
+In the plot, inclusive boundaries are marked with a vertical bar, whereas exclusive boundaries just end.